Whether you are a first-time visitor or a lifelong New Yorker, there's always something new to experience in the city that never sleeps.

 Baseball is a big deal in New York.
-Whether you visit Citi Field (which used to be called Shea Stadium) in Queens to see the Mets or root for the Yankees in the Bronx, visit one of their stadiums at least once.
+Whether you visit Citi Field (formerly Shea Stadium) in Queens to see the Mets or root for the Yankees in the Bronx, visit one of their stadiums at least once.
 Both the Yankees and Mets have passionate fan bases that love to go to games.

 10. Bryant Park

 Bryant Park is famous for being named after poet and abolitionist Wiliam Cullen Bryant.
 Nowadays, it's known for its iconic Christmas market in its winter village, allowing vendors to sell their wares outdoors.
 It does not cost anything to go to Bryant Park.
 You can even ice skate for free in the winter if you bring your own skates.
 However, renting skates at their rink costs money, and prices may vary.